Are you planning your trip to South Korea but struggling to decide what to include on your Korea packing list? I’ve got you covered.

 A big towel.
 The standard towels in Korea are tiny.
 They’re our version of hand towels!
 And while you can buy bigger towels, I couldn’t find these big towel sheets that you can wrap yourself in.

 Bed linen.
-One thing you’ll soon realize when moving to Korea is that the beds are hard and well-fitted sheets are not easy to come by.
-The quality also isn’t great, and they can be super expensive, so bring a set with you.
+One thing you’ll soon realize when moving to Korea is that the beds are hard, and well-fitted sheets are not easy to come by.
+The quality also isn’t great, and they can be super expensive.
+I recommend bringing a set with you.
 I also packed a duvet cover as I had extra space in my bags.

 Spices.
 Mixed herbs and spices, paprika, oregano, and non-Korean spices might be a little more challenging to find.
 You may get your hands on these in boutique stores in the big cities, but if you’re moving to the rural areas, pack in some spices.